daviddarnes/david.darn.es/_posts/2019-08-11-use-ghost-with-jekyll.md

 The final part to this `gulpfile.js` task is taking the Ghost post data and formatting it in such a way that Jekyll will read it as a typical markdown post.
 Again, dependencies to the rescue!

 Here we're using template strings to construct the format of our markdown files, and then handlebars ([gulp-hb](https://www.npmjs.com/package/gulp-hb) to be exact) to transform the variables into the values we want.
-We could just use regular javascript to put the data straight into the template, but this a bit easier to read and Could be extended upon without overly complex template strings.
+We could just use regular JavaScript to put the data straight into the template, but this a bit easier to read and could be extended upon without overly complex template strings.

 ``` js
 {%- raw -%}